AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What is a vampire's favorite fruit?
+What's the best thing about Switzerland?

-A blood orange.
+I don't know, but their flag is a big plus.
 <!-- JOKE-END -->